CosmicFrontierLabs/cosmicfrontierlabs.github.io/README.md

 That doesn't look great on slow 4g because it requires all the js to load, so need to think about it a bit more. and what my preferred pattern is for htis kind of thing. probably a pen and paper think for a sec.

+---

+Svelte runs onMounts from the inside out, so children are run before their parents.
+Which means the approach, in general, of having the outer component determines what shown, is hard during loading time, when loading is slow and the onMount takes a while.

+What's the right way to think about this?

+I want the Loading... / loader to be part of the default site

+And then on load, it gets swapped out.
+Or hidden.
+Maybe this:
+The Loading... is an overlay in HomePage.svelte.
+There's a binding from HomePage to Canvas.
+Which canvas updates when it's loaded and ready to show.
+And that then changes Loading... to be hidden.
+Or, we can just put a foreground on everything. so that it covers up the Loading... because really the only issue is that (a) it's not showing soon enough and
+(b) when it does show soon enough, it's conflicting with the subhero text.

+We could also just go simpler: we have a whole site loader, that covers the whole thing until we're ready.
+Maybe that's what we try.
+And then we have an aborted version.